Laura10101/kitten-calculator/TESTING.md

 ### Unresolved Bugs
 There was one issue that I encountered that remains:
-- The cursor appears on some of the buttons and images.
-An investigation of this issues suggested that it only happens on my main PC and does not occur on other devices.
-I then tested other, unrelated websites and applications and discovered that the cursor appears on those in the same way.
-I am therefore of the opinion that this is an issue with my PC and not an issue with the application.
-Nevertheless, with more time I would investigate the exact cause of this issue on my PC so that I could be certain.
+- A cursor appears on some of the buttons and images.
+I have investigated this issue on a number of devices and have so far not been able to replicate the issue on any device other than my own PC.
+Further investigation continues to be underway in order to identify the cause of the problem and remediate this.